Prithwis-2023/NASABot/README.md

 Hey there!
 Welcome to OpenScientia.
 OpenScientia is a user-friendly web application that allows you to access data directly from NASA archives.
 Here, you can effortlessly explore various types of data, knowledge, and information with just a few clicks.
-NASABot provides access to data such as displaying the Mars Rover Photos and text-based information from the NASA Media Library.
+NASABot provides access to data such as displaying the Mars Rover Photos and Martian Weather Updates.

 Check it out at OpenScientia!